 Security plugins like Succuri or WordFence can be used to run a full scan and fix malware.
 In the worst-case scenario consult with a WordPress expert.

 To avoid this type of attack uses proper data validation across the WordPress site.
 Use output sanitization to ensure the right type of data is being inserted.
 Plugins such as Prevent XSS Vulnerability can also be used.

 5. DDoS Attack

-Anybody who has browsed the net or manages a website may have come across infamous DDoS attack.
-Distributed Denial of Service (DDoS) is the enhanced version of Denial of Service (DoS) in which large volume of requests are made to a web server which makes it slow and ultimately crashes.
+Anybody who has browsed the net or manages a website may have come across the infamous DDoS attack.
+Distributed Denial of Service (DDoS) is the enhanced version of Denial of Service (DoS) in which a large volume of requests are made to a web server which makes it slow and ultimately crashes.

-DDoS is executed using single source while DDoS is an organized attack executed via multiple machines across the globe.
+DDoS is executed using single-source while DDoS is an organized attack executed via multiple machines across the globe.
 Every year millions of dollars are wasted due to this notorious web security attack.

 How to prevent, and fix DDoS Attacks

 DDoS attacks are difficult to prevent using conventional techniques.
 Web hosts play an important part in shielding your WordPress site from such attacks.
 For example, Cloudways managed cloud hosting provider manages server security and flag anything suspicious before it can cause any damages to the customer’s website.